 - No cables intruding on bikeways allow them to be fully snowplowed.

-- AASHTO-compliant paths insulate the PA from liability.
+- AASHTO-compliance insulates the PA from liability.

 How North Path Plan Advances Goals of the Restore Mother Nature Bond Act